Chart Color Schemes

 Emu Heights's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Health data shows relatively positive outcomes for Emu Heights residents.
-The prevalence of common health conditions is quite low across both younger and older age cohorts.
+Health data for Emu Heights shows positive outcomes, with low prevalence of common health conditions across both younger and older age groups.

 Frequently Asked Questions - Health